WillHenderson141/cs-assign0-github-setup-/README.md

 # cs-assign0-github-setup-
+About Me
+This is my first program and use of github and plan of using it far more throughout my career.
+This checklist provides a physical list of items needed to complete the assignment.

 CIS 212 assignment to set-up a git hub environment
 - [x] GitHub account active
 - [x] 2FA enabled (app-based)